 Fish oil is made from the tissue of fatty fish such as salmon, mackerel or anchovies.
 Here at Omega 3 of Norway our fish oil is made from wild caught anchovies and contains over 90 % triglycerides, the most natural form of the omega – 3 fatty acids.
-(A patented 10x step distillation process, achieves the highest levels of Purity & Richness in a Wild Water Omega 3).
+We use a patented 10x step distillation process, that achieves the highest levels of Purity & Richness in a Wild Water Omega 3.
 This makes them easier to absorb in our body and increases the bio efficiency and therefore their health benefits.

 Omega – 3 fatty acids are so-called essential fatty acids, because our body depends on them but cannot produce them itself.
 Consuming omega – 3 through food alone is possible, but difficult, so with a high-quality supplement you can easily make sure that you reach your daily quota of those fatty acids.